Kilcoo beat Burren to extend Down reign

 Three points ahead in injury time, any chance of a last-gasp Truagh revival were crushed when Monaghan star McCarthy - who hit 1-5 in the 2020 decider - found the back of the net with virtually the last kick of the game to cement Scotstown's place at the top of Monaghan football.

-Ramor and Gowna set for replay after drawn Breffni decider
+Ramor and Gowna to replay after Cavan draw

 Ramor United and Gowna will contest a replay after the Cavan Final ended in a 0-10 to 0-10 draw at Kingspan Breffni.